benhoyt/scandir/os.rst

    .. versionadded:: 3.3
       The *dir_fd* argument.

+   .. versionchanged:: 3.5
+      If the system call is interrupted and the signal handler does not raise an exception, the function now retries the system call instead of raising an :exc:`InterruptedError` exception (see :pep:`475` for the rationale).

 The following constants are options for the *flags* parameter to the :func:`~os.open` function.
 They can be combined using the bitwise OR operator